eugcar/brag-document/README.md

 ## Overview

+Repository contains:

+### Performance reviews log file

+The `performance-reviews-log.md` document serves as a log of performance reviews conducted throughout my career.
+It includes details such as the company, position, manager, and performance score for each review period.

+### Projects folder

-This repository contains a comprehensive BRAG (Brag, Reflect, Accomplish, and Grow) document, which is a professional record designed to highlight significant achievements, contributions, and experiences throughout your career.
+The `projects` folder contains a comprehensive BRAG (Brag, Reflect, Accomplish, and Grow) document, which is a professional record designed to highlight significant achievements, contributions, and experiences throughout your career.
 The BRAG document serves as a living document to track and showcase your accomplishments, providing a clear and organized summary of your work that can be leveraged for performance reviews, job interviews, promotions, and career planning.

-## What is a BRAG Document?
+#### What is a BRAG Document?

 A BRAG document is a tool used to systematically document your professional accomplishments, learnings, and contributions.
 It goes beyond a traditional resume by offering detailed accounts of specific projects, challenges faced, the role you